fallen-icarus/cardano-loans/README.md

 Since negotiations occur in the borrower's address, the borrower maintains staking rights over all assets throughout the life cycle of the loan.
-This includes collateral, which makes sense, since collateral does belong to the borrower until they default.
+This includes collateral, which makes sense, since collateral belongs to the borrower until they default.
 It also includes any Offer UTxOs, which incentivizes lenders to be proactive and not leave Offers open for too long.

 :warning: If, at any point, a misconfigured UTxO is sent to a borrower's address, the borrower will get custody.
 Such UTxOs can only come about by misusing the dApp.
 As long as beacon tokens are minted in the Tx, the resultant UTxO will be locked appropriately, as per the contract.

-:important: Staking scripts can be executed without actually withdrawing an rewards.
+:exclamation: Staking scripts can be executed without actually withdrawing an rewards.
 In other words, staking scripts can be executed by withrawing 0 ADA from the rewards address.
 The only requirement for this trick is that the staking credential is registered/delegated.
 Since the protocol requires the staking script to signal approval in the transaction, this technique can be used by users to do